davidalber/geneagrapher/README.md

 ```

 ## Usage
-You can get syntactic help by doing
+You can get help by doing

 ```
 ggrapher --help